kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 ## Uploading a Recording to Kaltura

-When uploading a recording to Kaltura that is the result of a scheduled event, certain information from the event itself should be used.
+When uploading a scheduled event recording to Kaltura, certain information from the event itself should be used:

-The partner ID must be used to create a KS for upload.
-In addition, the event includes the X-KALTURA-TEMPLATE-ENTRY-ID parameter that must be set during entry creation (see iCal parameters above).
+* The partner ID must be used to create a KS for upload.
+* The event must include the X-KALTURA-TEMPLATE-ENTRY-ID parameter, which must be set during entry creation (see iCal parameters above).

 Use one of the following options:

 * **Via XML/CSV:** The templateEntryId can be set via [XML bulk](http://www.kaltura.com/api_v3/xsdDoc/index.php?type=bulkUploadXml.bulkUploadXML)
 * **Via API:** The templateEntryId can be set via [API](http://www.kaltura.com/api_v3/testmeDoc/?object=KalturaBaseEntry).

 ### Publishing Permissions